reetawwsum/Character-Model/README.md

 ## Usage

-To train a model with one hidden LSTM layer with 64 units
+To train a model with one hidden LSTM layer with 64 units:

 	$ python main.py --epochs 10000 --batch_size 100 --num_units 64 --num_hidden_layers 1

+To check accuracy of an existing model:

+	$ python main.py --notrain --restore_model 10000

 To see all options, run: